bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 The method names should include the parameter used, or a form of uniqueness in their name (e.g: findByCode(String code) or searchUnique(…)).

 A data access object should never return null for search methods.
 It is better to return an empty list.
-This will reduce the risk of null pointer exceptions
+This will reduce the risk of null pointer exceptions.

-As DAOs are interfaces and classes, the conventions for the same apply.
+As data acess objects are interfaces and classes, the conventions for the same apply.
 Additionally, the name of a DAO interface or implementing class must contain the suffix ***Dao***

 `Example: DefaultAddressDao`